-- Florida residents receiving benefits or food stamps, you can do land-based saltwater fishing without a license.
+- Florida residents receiving benefits or food stamps can do land-based saltwater fishing without a license.

 - Any Florida resident can get a free shoreline fishing license, which allows you to fish for saltwater species from land or from structures attached to land.

-Anyone who’s are eligible to fish without a license should make sure to bring proof that they are qualified to do so to show the Coast Guard.
+Anyone who’s eligible to fish without a license should make sure to bring proof to show to the Coast Guard.
 For instance, children under 16 should bring proof of age with them.

 The price of a Florida license depends on whether you’re a Florida resident or if you’re visiting from out of state.
 Vacationers can purchase licenses for 3 or 7 days, while residents are eligible for longer-term licenses.

 Saltwater/freshwater combo licenses are available for Florida residents only and allow you to fish all types of waterways, from the Gulf of Mexico, to the Atlantic, to inland rivers and streams.
 To make things easier, here’s our rundown of what residents and non-residents need to pay for the various fishing licenses.
 In the table, you’ll find prices for Florida freshwater licenses, Florida saltwater licenses, as well as combo options.

 |License Type||Resident Cost||Nonresident Cost|

 |Annual Freshwater/Saltwater Combo||$32.50||N/A|

 How do I get a Florida resident fishing license?